avs2805/sabertooth_rospy/README.md

 Tested with Xbox 360, Logitech F310 controllers

 ### Downloading and Running
 ---
+- Install pysabertooth (A required python library for this package).
+Run `python -m pip install pysabertooth`

 - If you already have a catkin workspace : Clone this repo in the `/src` folder of your workspace.
 Build packages using `catkin_make`.